What is a U Visa?

 You will need to pay only the filing fees for the Form I-192 if it is necessary.
 Check the U.S. Immigration Service website for the form mentioned, as they change regularly:

-What are the Fees of our Boston Immigration Lawyers to Petition for U Visa?
+What are the Fees of Our Boston U Visa Immigration Lawyers to Petition for the U Visa?

 - Learn more about our immigration legal fees.